-Common Destructive Insects Found in Florida Lawns
+Common Destructive Insects Found in Florida Lawns and Grass

 - Chinch Bugs: You might not see the chinch bugs until you have a serious infestation.
 They feast on your St. Augustine grass starting at the dry thatch level and work their way down into the top layer of soil.
 You will notice large circular brown patches of grass, first appearing in dry, sunny, and sandy areas of the lawn.